hschn58/ScriptedStyles/README.md

 ---

 ## Notes
 Many of these scripts were used to generate professional, large, high-resolution images.

 - Output files are often **50 MB+**.
 - Depending on the project and your hardware, rendering can take **20–30 minutes (or longer)** on a standard laptop.
-- All decreasing the dpi or grid_size (if relevant) can dramatically reduce these undesirable traits.
+- Reducing parameters such as `dpi` or `grid_size` (when available) can significantly decrease file size and runtime.

 ## License